How the coronavirus spread QAnon

 Google Trends shows spikes in searches about the group, of its abbreviated motto “WWG1WGA” (where we go one, we go all), and for “adrenochrome” in line with the conspiracy’s belief that elites use the blood of children to create adrenochrome, a therapeutically injected chemical compound.
 The uptick in searches for such terms on Google and other platforms started around March 13, when U.S. businesses started closing, and hit new peaks just a few days later on around the 17th, depending on the platform.
 Searches for WWG1WA had another peak around the beginning of June.

-On Wikipedia, data tracking pageviews for “QAnon” and “adrenochrome” show nearly identical trends.

-iews of the QAnon Wikipedia page started climbing on March 13, hitting 19,518 views in a day before reaching new peaks on March 18 and April 2 of roughly 65,000.
+According to Wikipedia’s Pageview Analysis tool, views of the QAnon Wikipedia page started climbing on March 13, hitting 19,518 views in a day before reaching new peaks on March 18 and April 2 of roughly 65,000.
 Since that climb, views of the page haven’t dipped below 37,000 views—six times the previous average 2020 average of 6,000 daily views.

 Adrenochrome page views on Wikipedia present an even more dramatic version of the same pattern.
 While daily views almost never went above 2,000 prior to March 13, they skyrocketed around March 17, hitting a new peak of over 56,000.
 Another dramatic peak of 77,888 came on April 5.
 That’s almost 40 times the average page views before the coronavirus broadly hit the U.S.